-BOSTON - A Rhode Island man was arrested today in Michigan and charged in federal court in Boston in connection with his alleged involvement in a fraudulent scheme to obtain over \$450,000 in COVID-19-related unemployment assistance.
+BOSTON - A Rhode Island man pleaded guilty yesterday in federal court in Boston in connection with a fraudulent scheme to obtain over \$450,000 in COVID-19-related unemployment assistance.

-Dquintz Alexander, 34, of Cranston, R.I., was indicted on five counts of wire fraud, one count of conspiracy to commit wire fraud and one count of aggravated identity theft.
-Alexander was released on conditions following an initial appearance in the Eastern District of Michigan this afternoon and will appear in federal court in Boston at a later date.
+Dquintz Alexander, 36, of Cranston, R.I., pleaded guilty to five counts of wire fraud, one count of conspiracy to commit wire fraud and one count of aggravated identity theft.
+U.S. District Court Judge Angel Kelley scheduled sentencing for Aug.
+10, 2023.
+Alexander was charged and arrested in November 2021.